tivrfoa/tivrfoa.github.io/_posts/2020-09-27-1995-java-whitepaper.md

 	</p>
 </blockquote>

-I really like James Gosling approach to simplicity, and Java being simple for sure is one of the reasons of its success.
+*note: I really like James Gosling approach to simplicity, and Java being simple for sure is one of the reasons of its success.*

 ### No More Goto Statements